The Ultimate Guide to Surfing in Ventura

-Surfing in Ventura is a rite of passage, mainly thanks to the classy Rincon break that’s one of the best in California.
+Surfing in Ventura is a rite of passage, mainly thanks to Rincon, the Queen of the Coast and one of the best breaks in California.
 Oh, and cos’ The Beach Boys came here in 62′!

 An introduction to surfing in Ventura